kforkool11234/kforkool11234/README.md

-- 👋 Hi, I’m @kforkool11234
+- 👋 Hi, I’m @kforkool1123
-- 👀 I’m interested in python language
+- 👀 I’m interested in python language and web development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning git & backend
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kaushalsubho2005@gmail.com